 The issue originates from the majority of people's habit of keeping their toothbrushes on chargers while they are not using them.
 It's bad for NiMH batteries since it reduces their life span.
 This is why Philips Sonicare has only released lithium-ion-powered toothbrushes in its most recent versions.

-We just wanted to get it out of the way quickly.
 If you're purchasing devices that use a NiMH battery, don't keep them plugged in all the time.
 You're going to be upset.

 You can compare the Waterpik Complete Care 5.0 vs 9.0 on Amazon and see if you can find any other differences.
 They are, in our judgment, acceptable devices with certain weaknesses.
 However, we think that there are better solutions available.

 If you don't have a water flosser or a sonic toothbrush, a combined device can be a great option.
 It enables you to get a good bang for your buck while also allowing you to take complete care of your smile.
 The previous Complete Care WP-900 provided good value for money.